The roman city of Baetulo

 The visit includes the permanent exhibition of the archaeological collection, showing the most outstanding pieces that have been recovered in the territory of Badalona.
 Due to its great historical and artistic value, we must underline the Vase of Vessels, the Venus of Badalona, the Tabula Hospitalis or the bronze hinges of the door of the city wall.

-The itinerary of nearly 3.400 m2 can be completed with the visit to the House of the Dolphins and the Garden of Quintus Licinius, two spaces located near the Museum that allow you to discover how the elites of the Roman city lived, although, as a result of the health emergency caused by COVID-19, the Garden of Quintus Licinius is currently closed to visits.
+The itinerary of nearly 3.400 m2 can be completed with the visit to the House of the Dolphins, the House of the Ivy and the Garden of Quintus Licinius, three spaces located near the Museum that allow you to discover how the elites of the Roman city lived, although, as a result of the health emergency caused by COVID-19, the Garden of Quintus Licinius is currently closed to visits.

 Beyond the Roman world, the Museum also organizes guided tours for groups to other heritage sites in Badalona.